rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 Alex:

 : Yeah, and it doesn’t get slower.
-It’s milliseconds, and that’s at the POS.
+It’s milliseconds, and that’s at the POS (point-of-sale system).
 It’s just interesting.
 You don’t realize how much you like it.
 So I wonder if once everyone is that fast, then it will start mattering more.

 Rebecca: